Tajikistan's Dairy Industry Overview

 Key Enterprises and Dairy Plants

-Important dairy processing plants in Tajikistan include the "Dushanbe Milk Processing Plant" and the "Khujand Dairy Plant," both of which are crucial in processing and packaging dairy products.
-Regional cooperatives also play a significant role in supporting local economies and livelihoods.
+Important dairy processing plants in Tajikistan include the "Dushanbe Milk Processing Plant" and the "Khujand Dairy Plant," both of which play crucial roles in processing and packaging dairy products.
+Regional cooperatives also significantly support local economies and livelihoods.

 Export and Import Dynamics

 While Tajikistan's dairy exports remain modest, the country is a significant importer of dairy products, especially from Russia.
-Notably, Tajikistan accounts for 9% of Russia's total baby food exports, underscoring a strong trading relationship.
-Additionally, Tajikistan imports Kazakhstani condensed and powdered milk, as well as milk and cream.
+Tajikistan accounts for 9% of Russia's total baby food exports, highlighting a strong trading relationship.
+The country also imports Kazakhstani condensed and powdered milk, as well as milk and cream.

 Significant Events in the Dairy Sector

-Recent developments in Tajikistan's dairy sector emphasize modernizing processing facilities and enhancing product quality.
+Recent developments in Tajikistan's dairy sector focus on modernizing processing facilities and enhancing product quality.
 Collaborative projects with international organizations aim to boost dairy herd productivity and ensure food security through improved local production capabilities.
+Tajikistan is among the top 10 largest buyers of Russian cheese and curd.
+In 2025, Tajikistan received the entire volume of poultry exports from Kazakhstan, with shipments increasing by 1.6 times.
+The country remains heavily reliant on Iranian supplies among Central Asian nations.
+The issue of milk supply is particularly pertinent for Tajikistan in the near future.

 Related news